 Mutualism relationships between populations can be considered as extended synergism.
 It is an obligatory relationship between two populations that benefits both populations.

-For example: The relationship between bacteria and certain plants has been called nitrogen fixing bacteria and certain plants have been called nitrogen fixing symbiosis, rather than mutualism.
+The relationship between bacteria called nitrogen fixing bacteria and certain plants has been called nitrogen fixing symbiosis, rather than mutualism.

-Lichen is the relationship between Lyon cyanobacteria or algae and fungi, is one type of mutualism.
-Lichen is composed of primary producer (phycobiont) and a consumer (mycobiont).
+Lichen is the relationship between Cyanobacteria or algae and fungi, is one type of mutualism.
+Lichen is composed of primary producer (phycobiont = algae) and a consumer (mycobiont = fungi).
 Phycobiont converts radiant energy to organic compounds.
-Mycobiont takes this organic compounds from algae or phycobiont and give protection to the algae or phycobiont.
+Mycobiont takes this organic compounds from algae or phycobiont and gives protection to the algae or phycobiont.

-Protozoas are persisted with algae is another type of endosymbiotic relationship or mutualistic relationship.
+Protozoas persisted with algae is another type of endosymbiotic relationship or mutualistic relationship.
 Paramecium, a protozoa can host numerous cells of Chlorella algae within it’s cytoplasm.
+Details here.

-Desulfo vribrio excretes acetate and hydrogen from anaerobic respiration which is taken by Methanobacterium to produce methane from CO2.
+Desulfo vibrio excretes acetate and hydrogen by breakdown of organic matters from anaerobic respiration which is taken by Methanobacterium to produce methane from CO2.
 It is a commensal relationship.

 3. Synergism (Proto co-operation)